Inventsable/cep-firebase/README.md

 VUE_APP_MESSAGINGSENDERID=1:850065936779:web:6d5a884eb252c63d
 ```

 > **CAUTION:** Always include the .env file in your gitignore when exposing your code (like putting it on GitHub).
-It is not gitignored in this example for demonstration purposes only, but publishing your API keys potentially gives any one the ability to use or modify your database with read/write privileges.
+It is not gitignored in this example for demonstration purposes only.

 Above are the contents from our config variable from firebase: